evalf/nutils-SI/README.md

     >>> def f(size: SI.Length, load: SI.Force): pass

-The Quantity type acts as an opaque container.
+The Quantity types act as an opaque container.
 As long as a quantity has a physical dimension, its value is inaccessible.
 The value can only be retrieved by dividing out a reference quantity, so that the result becomes dimensionless and the Quantity wrapper falls away.